frederic-perez/AmE-dictionary/data/dictionary.md

 __docked__ _v_
 __docket__ _n_ :five::hammer:
 __doctor__ _v_ :four::hammer: (doctored) _Imagine if a doctored video of a politician appeared the day before an election._ _A photograph doctored by his aides._
+__doctors make the worst patients__ _idiom_ It is difficult to give people help or advice on something in which they are professionals, because they often feel as though they already know better than anyone else how to handle the situation or perform a given task.
 __doddering__
 __dodges__ _n_
 __dodgy__ _adj_ _slang_ :two: Dishonetsor unreliable.